Anil-Kushwaha-2002/Docker/README.md

-# 🔧🐳 Build and run a Django backend app in Docker.
+# 🔧🐳 Build and run a Simple python and Django backend app in Docker.
 This is a real-world setup you’ll often use as a backend developer.
-✅ Project: Dockerize a Django App
+## 1. Project: Dockerize a Simple python App
 We’ll set up:
-- A basic Django project
+- A basic python project
 - Dockerfile
-- docker-compose.yml (optional, for DB later)

 ## 📁 Folder Structure (after setup)
 my-python-app/